yoshi-man/DrumTranscriber/README.md

 ## Getting Started

 1. Clone/Zip the directory
-2. Redownload the model .h5 file from `/model/drum_transcriber.h5`
+2. Redownload the model .h5 file from `/model/drum_transcriber.h5` (https://drive.google.com/file/d/1w2fIHeyr-st3sbk1PYrtGOYW6YAD1fsi/view?usp=sharing)

 **Note**: There is an issue with Github zipping the .h5 model file.
-To properly get the model to work, I suggest downloading the model file directly to replace the model from the clone/zipped folder.
+To properly get the model to work, I suggest downloading the model file from the Google Drive above and directly to replace the model from the clone/zipped folder.